 Although every effort is made to present only fully accessible content on this site, a number of accessibility issues still need to be resolved.
 We are aware of the following issues and are working to address them on the following timeline:

-Captioning in progress on Student Affairs videos - expected resolution June 2013
+- Captioning in progress on Student Life videos

 The next editions will be produced with accessibility in mind.